sprasadhpy/Othello--best--games/README.md

 # Othello--best--games

-Simulations of best othello games across the globe
+Repository of best othello games and puzzles simulated using NTest